charredUtensil/groundhog/src/core/lore/graphs/orders.md

 P124 --> P147
 P124 --> P150
 P124 --> P154
-P125["Our engineers have assured us the teleporters have been repaired, but<br/>While the teleporters are back in working order,"]
+P125["&bull; Our engineers have assured us the teleporters have been repaired, but<br/>&bull; While the teleporters are back in working order,"]
 P125 --> P135
 P125 --> P139
 P125 --> P142